Skip to main content

 Play Video

-At SFAI, we believe that Black Lives Matter.
-We stand in solidarity with Black, Indigenous, and people of color, with all oppressed peoples, and with liberation movements here in the U.S. and across the world.
+At SFAI, we stand in solidarity with Black, Indigenous, and people of color, with all oppressed peoples, and with liberation movements here in the U.S. and across the world.
 We understand that statements of solidarity must be accompanied with action.

 Read about this commitment below.